 Are you confused about the best diet for fibromyalgia?
 I do believe that the best fibromyalgia diet addresses inflammation, toxicity and nutrient absorption.
 You see, It is not really about one particular diet.
 It is more about adhering to some basic dietary principles.

 There are many resources about "best diet for fibromyalgia" and yet, working in holistic health and nutrition, and as a colon therapist, what I have done is to really narrow in on what works for most people to decrease symptoms and pain levels through effective fibromyalgia nutrition.
 Fibromyalgia is complex so it is more about creating a stronger foundation and greater resilience.

 There is much drama and controversy out there regarding gluten.
 I will tell you this, not everyone will need to avoid gluten 100%.
-However, if you have celiac or auto immune thyroid disease or any digestive illness such as colitis or diverticulitis, then it will be imperative to avoid not only gluten, but corn starch, and other fillers.
+However, if you have celiac or auto immune thyroid disease or any digestive illness such as colitis or diverticulitis, then it will be imperative to avoid not only gluten, but corn starch, lectins, and other allergens.

 Rice flour is not a better choice as it is higher glycemic and hard to digest.